xdslproject/xdsl/README.md

 ## Getting Started

-To get into xDSL, we recommend our jupyter notebooks as the starting point.
-The notebooks consist of a small example of a database compiler and documentation on the core xDSL data structures and on xDSL's Python embedded abstraction definition language.
+To get familiar with xDSL, we recommend starting with our Jupyter notebooks.
+The notebooks consist of examples and documentation concerning the core xDSL data structures and the xDSL's Python-embedded abstraction definition language, as well as examples of implementing custom compilers, like a database compiler.
 There also exists a small documentation showing how to connect xDSL with MLIR for users interested in that use case.

 - [A Database example](https://xdsl.dev/xdsl/retro/notebooks/?path=database_example.ipynb)
 - [A simple introduction](https://xdsl.dev/xdsl/retro/notebooks/?path=tutorial.ipynb)